North Country Advisory works with small companies handling sensitive client, employee, financial, legal, or health-related information.

 This work is designed for environments where the concern is not broad AI strategy in the abstract.
-It is ordinary workforce behavior: public AI tools used in browsers, personal accounts used for work, unmanaged or loosely managed devices, and business workflows that were never designed with AI in mind.
+It is ordinary workforce behavior: public AI tools used in browsers, internal productivity tools with embedded AI plug-ins, personal accounts used for work, unmanaged or loosely managed devices, and business workflows that were never designed with AI in mind.

 The common thread is not just industry.
 It is a combination of sensitive information, oversight expectations, and everyday employee use of public AI tools without clear guardrails.